JordiBart/easymodel/README.md

 HOW TO IMPORT PROJECT INTO ECLIPSE

-1. Download project in a temporal directory called "easymodel"
+1. Download the "easymodel" Java project directory
-2. File>Import...>General>Existing Projects into Workspace
+2. File>Import...>General>Projects from Folder or Archive>Select the "easymodel" folder
 3. Right click on project>Ivy>Resolve

 HOW TO RUN PROJECT IN ECLIPSE